Ry6ens/serverless-academy/00_cli_interactive_sort/read.md

 Your first task is to write a small CLI application without any external dependencies that expects the user to enter a few words or numbers separated by a space.
-Next, the progra should ask how to sort the user's input.
+Next, the program should ask how to sort the user's input.

 The complete flow should look like this: